Skip to main content

 When a basic OCR system attempts to read a page, it treats it as an image and extracts raw text strings.
 It lacks semantic understanding of the document's structure.

 If a 50-row compliance table is extracted as a single chaotic paragraph of text, the LLM will struggle to correlate the security control with its corresponding status.
 This leads to the most dangerous type of AI failure in our industry: silent inaccuracies.
+The AI confidently states "Yes, disk encryption is enabled" when the source document actually said "Planned for Q3"—because the table cell alignment was lost during extraction.

 The Solution: Semantic Document Parsing (The Docling Advantage)